scarburato/searchenginepp/README.md

 tests/Google_Tests_run
 ```

-If all tests return RUN ON, it means all tests passed successfully.
+If all tests return RUN OK, it means all tests passed successfully.

 ## Run